gvwilson/sdxjs/packman/index.md

 There is no point building software if you can't install it.
-Inspired by the Comprehensive TeX Archive Network [CTAN][ctan], most languages now have an online archive from which developers can download packages.
+Inspired by the Comprehensive TeX Archive Network [CTAN][ctan], most languages now have an online archive from which developers can download [%g package "packages" %].
 Each package typically has a name and one or more version(s);
 each version may have a list of dependencies, and the package may specify a version or range of versions for each dependency.